BlueJeansAndRain/NeedJS/README.md

             // Return module exports or throw an exception.
         },

-        // Allow a custom resolution implementation.
-Defaults to the resolve()
+        // Allow a custom name resolution implementation.
+Defaults to a
-        // method of a Needy.Resolver instance created with this options
+        // Needy.Resolver instance created with this options object.
-        // object.
-        resolve: function(dirname, name)
-        {
-            // Return a module object with an "id" and "source" string
-            // properties, or false if the module name cannot be resolved.
-        }
+        resolver: new Needy.Resolver(options),

         //
-        // Options below this point are for the Needy.Resolver instance that
+        // Options below this point are for the default Needy.Resolver
-        // is created when the resolve option is not set.
-They have no effect
+        // instance that is created when the resolver option is not set.
+They
-        // it is set.
+        // have no effect if a custom resolver is used._
         //

         // The path prefix to use when requiring relative or top-level main
         // module and core module names.
-Defaults to __dirname if defined, the
+Defaults in order to whichever of the
+        // following exists:__dirname, __filename directory part, module.uri
-        // directory part of window.location if window.location is defined, or
+        // directory part, window.location directory part, or "/".
+If this is
-        // "/".
-If this is not an absolute (beginning with /) path, then it is
+        // not an absolute (beginning with /) path, then it is appended to the
-        // appended to the default startPath.
+        // default startPath.
-        startPath: "/",
+        root: "/",

         // The dependencies directory name to look for when resolving
         // top-level module names.
 Defaults to "node_modules" for Node.js